Low-Rank Approximation and Completion of Positive Tensors: Conclusion

 \section{Conclusion}

-We defined a new tensor decomposition called a hierarchical decomposition and showed this decomposition is well-posed and can be computed in polynomial time using a randomized algorithm.
-The design of this decomposition and its loss function was justified by showing they coincide with the usual tensor decomposition and squared loss function in important cases.
-We extended this framework to tensor completion, and showed our approach has improved statistical performance in comparison to existing approaches for tensor completion.
-We provided a novel interpretation of statistical regression problems with categorical variables as tensor completion problems, and numerical examples with synthetic data and data from a bioengineered metabolic network showed the improved performance of our approach.
+We defined a new decomposition for positive tensors, showed it can be computed in polynomial time using a randomized algorithm, and justified the design of this decomposition and its loss function by identifying important cases where they coincide with the usual tensor decomposition and squared loss function.
+We extended this framework to tensor completion, and showed our approach has improved statistical performance in comparison to existing approaches.
+We provided a novel interpretation of regression problems with categorical variables as tensor completion problems, and numerical examples with synthetic data and data from a bioengineered metabolic network displayed the improved performance of our approach.
+Our current work includes application of our approach to regression with categorical variables on larger data sets, and we have found our approach computationally scales well in terms of the number of data points $n$, tensor order $p$, and dimension $r$.
+However, scalability issues arise as the effective dimension $\rho(\Gamma) = \sum_{k=1}^m \prod_{j \in F_k} r_j$ (which has exponential size in terms of the cardinality of $F_k$) grows.
+It may be interesting to develop specialized optimization algorithms to solve our formulation in such settings.